Macchina-CLI/macchina/README.md

 ## Installation <a name="install"></a>

-Macchina is available on [crates.io](https://crates.io/crates/macchina), to install it run:
+Macchina is available on the [AUR](https://aur.archlinux.org/packages/macchina/) Macchina is also available on [crates.io](https://crates.io/crates/macchina), to install it run:
 ```
 cargo install macchina
 ```
 ---

 ## Will Macchina Work on Your Macchina? <a name="platform-support"></a>